 , hasSize()

-Whether you use JUnit's assertions, Hamcrest or matchers of the assertions library in the next chapter, it depends on your taste.
-All assertion libraries offer a way to achieve the same, just using a different syntax.
+Whether we use JUnit's assertions, Hamcrest, or matchers of the assertions library in the next chapter, depends on our personal gusto.
+All assertion libraries achieve the same – they differ in the syntax and the number of supported assertions.

-Nevertheless, I would advise you to stick to one library of writing assertions within the same project or at least the same test class.
+Nevertheless, I recommend sticking to one assertion library within the same project or at least the same test class.

 Introduction to AssertJ

-AssertJ is another assertion library that allows you to write fluent assertions for Java tests.
+AssertJ is another assertion library that allows writing fluent assertions for Java tests.
 It follows a similar approach you already saw with Hamcrest as it makes the assertion more readable.

-Let's take our JUnit assertion again as an example for comparison
+Let's retake our JUnit assertion as an example for comparison:

 1 | assertEquals(new BigDecimal("99.99"), classUnderTest.calculatePrice("AirPods")); |